WHAT IS U3A?

 Here in Tawa we have a pragmatic course-design model where members suggest, devise and run daytime courses; often in members’ homes.
 Generally, if it sounds interesting U3A Tawa will give it a go assigning a venue as numbers dictate.
 Sizes range from 60 down to a mere handful.

 Many of our larger courses have run for several years and these have been routinely modified in the light of experience.
-Others have been one-offs e.g. this year Bruce Murray has taken us down the "Old Main Road" through Tawa.
+Others have been one-offs e.g. in most years Bruce Murray takes us through one aspect of the history of Tawa.
 Visiting speakers are sometime used but mainly we enjoy being “ourselves alone” and mining the many high level skills we know exist in the local community.

 Accordingly our U3A Tawa motto is The Community Educating the Community.